amirothman/genre-erkennung-pipeline/Tutorial.md

 # Training Model

-Awesome.
-You've reached here.
 This is the machine learning step.
 The most interesting step.
 There are two separate models for the two different features.
 The models are in two different scripts, mfcc_model.py and spectral-contrast_peaks_model.py.
 The merged model is in the script prototype_merged.py.
 You can train each model separately or combining them.
 Let's try just one model first, then the other one then the merged one.

 ## MFCC Model